-The Independent Chair is a member of academic staff from a Directorate different to that of the candidate; has had no academic involvement in the candidate's programme of study; will be from a central pool of Independent Chairs maintained by the Doctoral School Support Team; has received the appropriate training; has the primary role of conducting the examination in order to ensure fairness to the candidate and full observance of University procedures; should not read the thesis or make any contributions to the academic examination of the thesis and make any contributions to the academic examination of the thesis and make any contributions to the academic evaluation of the thesis by the Examiners; will inform the candidate of the examiners' decision and will be required to complete the Independent Chair's Report, (Appendix 3).
+The Independent Chair is a member of academic staff from a Directorate different to that of the candidate; has had no academic involvement in the candidate's programme of study; will be from a central pool of Independent Chairs maintained by the Doctoral School Support Team; has received the appropriate training; has the primary role of conducting the examination in order to ensure fairness to the candidate and full observance of University procedures; should not read the thesis or make any contributions to the academic examination of the thesis and make any contributions to the academic examination of the thesis and make any contributions to the academic examination of the thesis and make any contributions to the academic examination of the thesis and make any contributions to the academic examination of the thesis and make any contributions to the academic examination of the thesis and make any contributions to the academic examination of the thesis and make any contributions to the academic examination of the thesis and make any contributions to the academic examination of the thesis and make any contributions to the academic examination of the thesis and make any contributions to the academic examination of the thesis and make any contributions to the academic evaluation of the thesis by the Examiners; will inform the candidate of the examiners' decision and will be required to complete the Independent Chair's Report, (Appendix 3).
 Exceptionally, the Doctoral School and School PGR Director will allow an internal examiner to chair an examination provided they have attended the appropriate training.
 A separate chair is still required if they have not undertaken this training or require a training refresher (e.g. have not attended supervisor training within the last 3 years).